oxylabs/custom-parser-instructions/readme.md

 of the request, which is composed in a JSON format.
 Parsing instructions consist of HTML node selection and value transformation functions.

-You’re going to use XPath expressions to select HTML nodes and extract data from them.
-We highly recommend reading our [<u>blog post</u>](https://oxylabs.io/blog/xpath-vs-css), where we introduce the basics of using XPath.
+You’re going to use XPath expressions or CSS selectors to select HTML nodes and extract data from them.
+We highly recommend reading our [<u>blog post</u>](https://oxylabs.io/blog/xpath-vs-css), where we introduce the basics of using XPath and CSS selectors.

 The two XPath functions of Custom Parser are `xpath`, which returns all matches, and `xpath_one`, which returns the first match.
+Similarly, there are also two CSS functions you can use – `css` to get all matches and `css_one` to get only the first match.
 You can learn more about other functions in our [<u>documentation</u>](https://developers.oxylabs.io/).

 The structure of parsing instructions can be summed up into four main
 steps: